 High above the sparkling turquoise Tara River, the Đurđevića Tara Bridge stands, sandwiched between two cliffs.

 It’s hard not to be enamored with the view of the majestic overpass.
-Giant arches stand high above the river’s fierce rapids and trees emerge from
+Giant arches stand high above the river’s fierce rapids, and trees emerge from

 SOME HISTORY TO SOAK UP

 The finished project ended up being the largest concrete arch bridge in Europe at the time.
-It was known for it’s five large arches that combined to create a bridge almost 1,200 feet in length.
+It was known for its five large arches that combined to create a bridge almost 1,200 feet in length.
 If you feel a bit of vertigo while looking down on the Tara River, I wouldn’t blame you.
 The road stands 564 feet above the flowing water.

-Soon after it’s creation Tara Gorge Bridge was captured by the Italians.
-WWII had made its way into Yugoslavia and Tara Canyon was a hot spot for guerrilla warfare.
-There were many struggles for the bridge including a strategic explosion by one of the original engineers Lazar Jaukovic.
-This cut the only crossing off for miles, however it cost Lazar his life.
+Soon after its creation, Tara Gorge Bridge was captured by the Italians.
+WWII had made its way into Yugoslavia, and Tara Canyon was a hot spot for guerrilla warfare.
+There were many struggles for the bridge, including a strategic explosion by one of the original engineers, Lazar Jaukovic.
+This cut the only crossing off for miles; however, it cost Lazar his life.

 IT’S ALL ABOUT THE ACTIVITIES AT THE TARA GORGE

 The current state of things is much less intense.
 The bridge is used as a way to enter from Montenegro into southern Serbia.
 There are also a myriad of fun activities that start from the bridge.
-Multiple companies offer zip lining across the canyon with spectacular views of Đurđevića Bridge.
+Multiple companies offer zip-lining across the canyon with spectacular views of Đurđevića Bridge.

 Kayaking and water rafting excursions take place from the adventure companies next to the pass.
 Coffee shops and restaurants have wonderful viewpoints and a campsite just after the bridge is a great way to experience the area.
 There are also a few churches to visit in the valley not far from the bridge.